PleiadesBUW/PleiadesUserDocumentation/software/mpi.md

 1. Compiling your own MPI libraries
 1. LCG release (See last section of [modules]({{ site.baseurl }}{% link software/modules.md %}), **not using InfiniBand**)

-All MPI versions were tested on Pleiades with an MPI benchmark.
+All MPI versions were tested on PLEIADES with an MPI benchmark.
 These tests covered the mpirun and srun approach (see below), as well as ethernet and infiniband communication.

 Many problems with MPI are caused by a mismatch between the applications expected MPI version/configuration and the used MPI version in your environment.